-The Fund takes on the risk of large scale losses from major global catastrophes, such as hurricanes and earthquakes, which are borne primarily by global insurers and reinsurers.
-The Fund receives premiums to accept part of the risk and effectively spread the large risks more widely when the insurance industry's capacity is stretched, as it was after Hurricane Katrina in 2005 and after the global financial crisis.
+Catastrophe insurance comprises catastrophe bonds and various forms of reinsurance contracts.
+By investing in these, the Fund takes on the risk of rare but large losses from major global catastrophes, such as hurricanes and earthquakes, which are borne primarily by global property insurers and reinsurers.
+The Fund receives premiums to accept part of the risk and effectively spread the large risks that the insurance industry's capacity cannot bear.
 These returns have very low correlation to the rest of the total Fund.
-Catastrophe risk assets out-performed conventional bonds significantly in the last two years.
-The Fund's returns were ahead of the index this year.
+Catastrophe risk managers beat their industry benchmark this year, which matched conventional bonds.
+The portfolio suffered because one of the investment vehicles is denominated in Australian dollars, an effect that should wash out over time.